 When do I enroll my child?

-To prepare for this important change, the Executive Office on Early Learning is providing a series of resources for families, preschool providers, and Hawaii Department of Education staff.
+Executive Office on Early Learning provides a series of resources for families, preschool providers, and Hawaii Department of Education staff.

 Readiness for school

 Parents and caregivers have the most influence in these key factors that enhance a child’s readiness for school.
 If you need assistance with these, please see

 - Ongoing health care, which includes prevention and treatment

 - Reading, writing and viewing as natural daily activity

 In Kindergarten, teachers begin evaluating students in terms of their success in demonstrating